jletroui/perceptlab/README.md

 # perceptlab

-Attempt to navigate a labyrinth with purely audio hints
+Attempt to navigate a labyrinth with purely audio stereo hints.